acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 This separation keeps external identity verification separate from application authorization and session management.

+In the current implementation, successful SAML authentication is not sufficient on its own to grant access.
+Exerplaza must also be able to resolve a pre-existing local user account by the email address extracted from the SAML response.
+Missing email attributes, unknown users, or disabled users all result in authentication failure.

+---

+# Operational Logging

+The SAML integration emits application-side diagnostic and audit-style log events through the Flask application logger.

+Current logging covers key points in the authentication flow, including:

+- metadata generation failures;
+- login initialization failures;
+- SAML ACS processing failures;
+- successful SAML login initiation;
+- successful SAML authentication completion;
+- invalid, expired, or unknown authentication request handling;
+- user resolution failures such as missing users or disabled users.

+These logs are intended to support debugging, operational monitoring, and investigation of failed authentication attempts.
+Logged fields may include request identifiers, email addresses, internal user identifiers, and failure reason codes depending on the event.

+The current implementation uses application logging for observability only.
+It does not currently define a dedicated audit logging subsystem, structured retention policy, or external security event pipeline as part of the SAML module itself.

 # Testing

 The SAML integration includes automated tests covering authentication flow correctness, security-sensitive behaviour, and failure handling.